Brush and Pencil

 The marriage of oil pastels with coloured pencils gives a work substance and momentum.

-The drawing I am working on currently.
-This is how it looked last week.
+The drawing I am working on currently. (early 2018) This is how it looked last week.

 You may see the finished drawing on the post Walking with Claude